 Since then, the networks have been removed from almost every live TV streaming service on the market due to Sinclair not being able to reach new agreements with those streaming services.

-YouTube TV, Sling TV and others were forced to remove the regional FOX Sports networks from their channel lineups because no deal was reached in the negotiations.
+YouTube TV, Sling TV, Hulu with Live TV and others were forced to remove the regional FOX Sports networks from their channel lineups because no deal was reached in the negotiations.

 In addition to Sinclair buying those networks, Sinclair created Marquee Sports Network, which is set to be the new home for the Chicago Cubs.
 Hulu added the network in February 2020.

 Here are your options for streaming those networks today: